ucsf-deb/bifs/README.rst

-    NOTE: All these images are currently stored in the BIFS object re. testing and experimentation - in future more parsimonious optiions may be provided re. production runs.
+    NOTE: All these images are currently stored in the BIFS object re. testing and experimentation - in future more parsimonious options may be provided re. production runs.

     image_file_loaded - whether an image is loaded (True,False)
     initial_image_file_name - file name of initial image